arangodb/arangodb/Documentation/Books/Manual/Administration/Engine/SwitchEngine.md

 it is required to first create a logical backup of the data using the tool [_arangodump_](../../Programs/Arangodump/README.md).

-After that, the _arangod_ server should be restarted with the desired storage engine selected (this can be done by setting the option *--server.storage-engine*) and using a non-existing data directory.
+After that, the _arangod_ server process should be restarted with the desired storage engine selected (this can be done by setting the option *--server.storage-engine*) and using a non-existing data directory.